 Obviously, I think my own website is a good work from home resource and I know that there are other really good (free) work from home resources out there, too.
 But if you are serious about finding a work from home job, you need access to as many different resources as possible since you’ll often find different jobs on different sites.

-I cannot deny that FlexJobs is a fantastic resource geared toward home-based job seekers that is very consistently updated with good leads.
-And not only good leads, but a large number of good leads that are scam-free.
+Overall, this is an excellent resource that I’m glad I tried out.
 I purchased my membership with the intention of letting it expire after the first month, but after using FlexJobs daily since signing up, I have decided to keep it for now.

 If You Want to Sign Up …